 Hoods Lagoon and Century Park are situated in the inland township of Clermont.

-Clermont was established on the Northern Banks of the Hoods Lagoon in 1862, after the discovery of gold.
+Clermont was established on the northern banks of the Hoods Lagoon in 1862, after the discovery of gold.
 A memorial plaque at the southern entrance of the Lagoon honours the victims of the 1916 flood that destroyed the entire business sector and 65 people perished.
-A marker on the tall pole depicts the height of the flood water.
+A marker on the tall pole depicts the height of the floodwater.

 Today, this area is a beautiful spot for a family picnic or to just relax and watch the wildlife on the lagoon.
-The park is a relaxing venue with barbecue, picnic tables and toilet facilities.
+The park is a relaxing venue with a barbecue, picnic tables and toilet facilities.
 There are a number of footpaths and boardwalks around the Lagoon enabling visitors to explore the numerous memorials which tell the story of Clermont’s past.
 There is a rock water feature and bridge which crosses the lagoon, popular and picturesque backdrops for photography.

 Across the road from the flood marker pole is the famous ‘piano in the tree’.
-This is a replica of an actual piano which was lodged in the tree after flood water had receded.
+This is a replica of an actual piano that was lodged in the tree after flood water had receded.
 This piano was one of three pianos found in trees after the 1916 flood.